 hook.pre-commit

-files, prefer relative imports instead of using the index.
+files, prefer relative imports instead of using the index via aliases or directly.

 All objects (methods, constants, types, classes) must be exported, even if used in a single module — otherwise, Typedoc won't include them.
 Two commands exist for documentation: one generates the docs, the other starts the server.
 Documentation is also hosted via GitHub Pages here, served directly from the main branch.